 Rekow discloses this limitation.
 Rekow discloses a database containing "a plurality of standardized object representations, referred to as generic forms."
 Rekow teaches that these "generic forms" comprise a "generic set of (X,Y,Z) coordinates" which a POSA understood to be a three-dimensional template, which "permit the fabrication of reproductions based on idealized or standardized geometries."
-EX-1010 8:32-52; EX-1003 ¶116.
+EX-1010 8:32-52; EX-1003 ¶115.

 Specifically, after the scanned image data has been acquired, the CAD/CAM software retrieves a generic form (i.e., a normative template) from the database.
 "FIG. 8 describes a method for superimposing the scanned coordinates onto a generic form stored in the database."
-EX-1010 8:55-57 (Emphasis added).
+EX-1010 8:55-57.
 Landmarks on the generic form are matched with, and compared to, corresponding landmarks on the scanned object.
 EX-1010 8:55-9:7.
 The two images are then "spatially rotated" and "positioned" until at least three landmarks on the generic form match their corresponding landmarks on the scanned object thereby confirming the correct "spatial orientation."
 Id.
 In other words, homologous anatomical features of the image and the template are used to align the two images.
 EX-1030 ¶¶ 76-78.
-Thus, Rekow teaches the step of superimposing a template onto the 3D representation, wherein the template represents a normative shape of an anatomical surface of the target tissue.
+Thus, Rekow teaches the step of matching a computer-rendered three-dimensional template onto a computer-rendered three dimensional surface of tissue surrounding the patient's target tissue of interest.
 EX-1003 ¶117.